International

 system together with the associated institutions and practices,

-that decline in the ummah happens because Muslims
+state that decline in the ummah happens because

-do not follow their religion correctly.
-Muslims have unfortunately
+Muslims do not follow their religion correctly.
+Muslims

 2.1 Fiat money

-of the banks, fiat money/credit is created out of
+In the case of the banks, fiat money/credit is

-(whose metal has little intrinsic value) and paper notes.
+manufacturing coins (whose metal has little intrinsic value)

 xxxxxIt is important to note